core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 of {{RFC7252}}, such messages are rejected by sending a matching Reset message and otherwise ignoring the message.

-For CoAP over reliable transports, the recipient rejects such messages by sending an Abort message and otherwise ignoring the message.
+For CoAP over reliable transports, the recipient rejects such messages by sending an Abort message and otherwise ignoring (not processing) the message.
 No specific option has been defined for the Abort message in this case, as the details are best left to a diagnostic payload.

 ## Signaling examples